Episode 12 (The Traitors series 2): Summary

 Five players remain in the game: Evie, Jaz and Mollie are Faithfuls, and Harry and Andrew are Traitors.
+Evie remains the main suspect as the previously banished faithful, Jasmine, was suspicious of her.
+Jaz, however, remained convinced Harry was an original traitor.
+Andrew is also placed under suspicion for the banished traitor Ross' accusations, with Harry attempting to increase the suspicion on him.

 In the final mission, they are challenged to trek through rough terrain, collect six hidden flags, and sail across a lake to raise the mainsail of a ship within 60 minutes.
 They successfully complete the mission and add £20,000 to the prize fund, which reaches a total of £95,150.

-At the final Round Table, Evie is unanimously voted out and she reveals her identity as a Faithful.
+In the time before the Round Table, Mollie confirmed her alliance with Harry and her belief he was a faithful whilst Andrew was a traitor.
+Jaz worried her loyalty to Harry would cause his banishment and attempted to convince her of Harry's guilt, however she remained unsure.

+At the final Round Table, Evie defends herself and accuses Andrew.
+Jaz finally revealed his suspicions about Harry and asked about Harry's correspondence with the traitor Paul, which Harry tries to deny by claiming Paul was lying and accusing random people.
+Evie was ultimately banished with four votes and revealed as a faithful.

+Harry regretted having underestimated Jaz and keeping him alive.
+Andrew realises this may cause Harry to go on the offensive and so started accusing Harry to Jaz, but this sudden shift of opinion caused Jaz to deduce he and Harry were the remaining traitors.
+Mollie affirms her trust in Harry, although she remains worried about what Jaz told her, believing he is also faithful.

 At the end game, all four remaining players elect to banish again rather than conclude the game.
-Harry, Mollie and Jaz all choose to banish Andrew, who votes for Harry.
+Harry, Mollie and Jaz all choose to banish Andrew, who accuses and votes for Harry.
 Andrew reveals he is a Traitor and leaves the game.
 Harry and Mollie then vote to end the game, but Jaz votes to banish again.
-As they write their votes of who to banish, Mollie changes her mind and rewrites the name on her slate.
+As they write their votes of who to banish, Mollie writes one name on her slate before changing her mind and rewriting it.
 Jaz and Harry vote for each other, and Mollie's casting vote banishes Jaz.
+He leaves without revealing he is a faithful.
 With two players remaining, the game automatically ends.
 Mollie confirms she is a Faithful and Harry reveals he is a Traitor, meaning he wins all the prize money.
+An upset Mollie immediately left the room, leaving Harry who proceeds to celebrate with Claudia.